gamemaker1/office-text-extractor/README.md

 ## Similar libraries

-There are a other great libraries that do the same job and have inspired this project, such as:
+There are other great libraries that do the same job and have inspired this project, such as:

 - [`any-text`](https://github.com/abhinaba-ghosh/any-text)
 - [`officeparser`](https://github.com/harshankur/officeParser)